 We consciously manufacture our product in two small family run factories in China which we visit on a yearly basis, an amazing wind powered factory in Japan as well as our socks locally in Australia.

 We are committed to assisting them and motivating them to enrich the lives of those who work on our garments, and their local communities.
 All workers are ensured a fair wage, good working conditions and hours.
 We care about them on a personal level and their health, wealth and happiness matters to us.
 We want them to build positive futures for themselves and their families – it is our hope that as a team we can rise together.

-As the environment and our impact is of such importance to us, we visit the factories to ensure that this core value is being respected in the production of our garments/bedding also.
+As the environment and our impact is of such importance to us, we visit the China based factories to ensure that this core value is being respected in the production of our garments/bedding also.
 Linen is softened by being washed with natural pumice stones, and all waste water is recycled and disposed of in ways that minimise environmental impact.
 The local government has recently raised its standard codes of practice also, meaning all factories must comply with these or they are shut down.
 We do not use any harmful AZO dyes in any of our fabrics.
 Scrap fabric is gathered in bundles and donated to local craftspeople, who use them to weave blankets and rugs.

 We will continue to learn and evolve our practises for this new world with accountability and openness.
 Please get in contact if you have any suggestions for us to better our product, process or service.
 We welcome your feedback.